-Chemicals used in processing
+1.4 Chemicals used in processing

 Food additives and processing aids are used in the manufacture of a wide range of meat products.
-Food additives may be added to achieve a technological function, such as preservation or colouring, and are present in the final food, whereas processing aids fulfil a technological function during processing, but are not present in the final food.
+Food additives may be added to achieve a technological function in the final food, such as preservation or colouring, whereas processing aids fulfil a technological function during processing, but do not perform a technological function in the final food.
 The use of food additives and processing aids is regulated in the Code by maximum permitted use levels or according to Good Manufacturing Practice (GMP).